bact/spdx-3-model/model/Dataset/Properties/dataCollectionProcess.md

 ## Summary

-Describes how the data was collected.
+Describes the process of data collection.

 ## Description

-A free-form text that describes how a data was collected.
+A free-form text that describes how data was collected.

-Examples include the sources from which a data was scrapped and the interview protocol that was used for data collection.
+Examples include the sources from which data was scraped and the interview protocol that was used for data collection.

 ## Metadata